 Over the course of five years, the two trained often with each other.
 "I'd have to go away on location sometimes," Coburn explains, "but each time I came back I was astonished to observe how Bruce had evolved even further.
 The steps he had taken were really giant steps."

-Credits: Monsters, Inc., The Great Escape, The Nutty Professor, Erasersee more on James Coburn
+- Credits: Monsters, Inc., The Great Escape, The Nutty Professor, Eraser

 The apple never falls far from the tree, and such was the case in both life and death for Lee's son, Brandon.
 Groomed since childhood to be a master martial artist like his dad, Brandon could shatter wooden boards with a side-kick by age five, Bruce's brother, Robert, explains.